Genericity on curves and applications: pseudo-integrable billiards, Eaton lenses and gap distributions: Proof of the Oseledets genericity along curves

-Finally, in \S~\ref{sec:Os_pr}, we collect the above mentioned results to prove Theorem~\ref{thm:Oseledets_red}.
-Since for a.e.\ $s\in I$ the Teichm\"uller trajectory of $\varphi(s)$ visits the "good" set with high frequency, we can study the growth of $A_{\mathcal{V}_i}$ for $1\leq i\leq k$ by dividing the trajectory into steps where for most of these steps the trajectory are close to small horocycle arcs starting from the "good" set.
-For such points the growth of $A_{\mathcal{V}_i}$ is exponential with the exponent $\lambda_{\mathcal{V}_i}$.
-Therefore the growth of $A^p$ is exponential with the exponent $\max_{1\leq i \leq k}\lambda_{\mathcal{V}_i}=\lambda_{top}$.
-Here we need an auxiliary result, presented in \S~\ref{subsec:compKZ}, which use the fact that $A^p$ is piecewise constant.
+Finally, in \S~\ref{sec:Os_pr}, we use the results proved in the previous steps to prove Theorem~\ref{thm:Oseledets_red}.
+Since for a.e.\ $s\in I$ the Teichm\"uller trajectory of $\varphi(s)$ visits the "good" set with high frequency, we can study the growth of $A_{\mathcal{V}_i}$ for $1\leq i\leq k$ by dividing the trajectory into steps and showing that for most of these steps the trajectory is close to small horocycle arcs whose initial points belong to the "good" set.
+Since for such points the growth of $A_{\mathcal{V}_i}$ is exponential with the exponent $\lambda_{\mathcal{V}_i}$, one can then deduce that the growth of $A^p$ is exponential with the exponent $\max_{1\leq i \leq k}\lambda_{\mathcal{V}_i}=\lambda_{top}$.

 In summary, the exponential growth for most steps finally yields the same growth along the whole trajectory starting from $\varphi(s)$.